actfree/freerbeing/content/en/post/a-simple-breath-meditation-practice/index.md

 - Repeat 2x daily, morning and evening

 ### Notes:
-Repetition is key to successs
+Repetition is key to success

 Do not change or alter the natural rhythm of your breath, let it be as it will